Syrup-2005/Comp2042-CW2025/ReadMe.md

     - In gameLayout.fxml added a node for PausePanel to show on game screen correctly

   * Problems Encountered:
-    - Adding and ensuring the Pause Screen Overlay works correctly in game
+    - Adding and ensuring the Pause Screen Overlay works correctly in game, the overlay wasn't appearing in the board in the correct position

   * Summary:
     - When player presses P or Esc keys, game will be paused and a pause label will appear on screen, upon pressing the same keys the game will be resumed